-Coalitional (or Cooperative) games are a branch of game theory in which cooperation or collaboration between agents can be modeled.
-Coalitional games can also be studied from a computational point of view (e.g., the problem of succint reprensentation and reasoning).
+Cooperative games are a branch of game theory that models cooperation or collaboration between agents.

+Coalitional games can also be studied from a computational point of view (e.g., the problem of succint representation).

 A coalition may represent a set of: